martijnvogten/pojoquery/README.md

 PojoQuery is a light-weight alternative to traditional Object Relational Mapping (ORM) frameworks in Java.
 Unlike JPA or Hibernate, PojoQuery does not try to abstract away the database, but instead makes working with a relational database in Java as simple and pleasant as possible.

-The basic idea is this: Instead of writing an SQL query in plain text, we create a Plain Old Java Object (POJO).
+The basic idea is this: Instead of writing a SQL query in plain text, we create a Plain Old Java Object (POJO).
 Each field or property in the POJO corresponds to a field in the SELECT clause of the query, and as a consequence, to each column in the query result.